sebdah/procmon/README.md

     make test

-This assumes that Python is available on your host.
+This assumes that Python and `pytest` are available on your host.